Divani

 That we should see your Creation and neglect to see You?

-That Friend brought me up with great care and
+That Friend brought me up with great care and attention;

 He sewed me a garment from skin and veins.